 More than 35 million adults in the U.S. have chronic kidney disease, and just a fraction of them even know it.
 And the number of cases is growing.

 Kidneys are vital organs that filter waste from the blood and produce hormones.
-Left untreated, CKD, a form of kidney failure, allows toxins to build up in the body and can lead to other health problems, like heart disease and stroke.
-It also can progress to end-stage renal disease, which requires dialysis treatment or a kidney transplant to live.
+CKD is a form of kidney failure that, left untreated, allows toxins to build up in the body.
+And it can lead to other health problems like heart disease and stroke.
+It also can progress to end-stage renal disease, which requires dialysis treatment or a kidney transplant.

 Here are six tips to follow to help keep your kidneys healthy: